salmanyaqoob/Ionic-All-HMS-Kits/README.md

 ## Note:

-This article and repository will update frequently upon new HMS Kits compatibility with Cordova framework.
+This article and repository will update frequently upon new HMS Kits compatibility with ionic framework.